alokverma18/FileManager/README.md

 # FileManager

-- **Project Description**:
-  - A file manager application that allows users to navigate, view, and manage files and directories.
-It includes features such as opening, renaming, copying, deleting, and downloading files.
+An application that allows users to navigate, view, and manage local files and directories efficiently.

-- **Tech Stack**:
+## Tech Stack:
   - **Frontend**:
     - **Angular**: Frontend framework for building the user interface.
     - **TypeScript**: Programming language used for writing the Angular application.